Nadezhda Babkina: Professional activity

 On March 17, 2010, the Russian President Dmitry Medvedev awarded Nadezhda Babkina the Order "For Merit to the Fatherland", 4th class.

-He is actively teaching at the Russian Institute of Theater Arts (GITIS), where she is the artistic director of the workshop and professor of the bandstand art department.

 She is the People's Artist of the Chechen Republic.

 On June 17, 2012, she was awarded the honorary title "People's Artist of the Republic of Ingushetia".

 On November 17, 2016, the Russian President Vladimir Putin has awarded Nadezhda Babkina with the Order "For Merit to the Fatherland", 3rd class.